 In total there are five conventional datasets which meet spatial coverage requirements and draw from the most recent generation of SST analyses, four of which have sufficient data in the 1850–1900 period to allow an assessment of changes from that baseline (Table 2.3).
 A fifth dataset is added to the assessment for changes over land areas.
 Datasets share SST and LSAT data products and in several cases differ solely in the post-processing interpolation applied meaning that there are far fewer methodological degrees of freedom than implied by a straight count of the number of available estimates.

 [START TABLE 2.3 HERE]

-Principal characteristics of GMST in-situ data products considered in AR6 WGI highlighting interdependencies in underlying land and SST products and whether inclusion criteria are met.
+Principal characteristics of GMST in situ data products considered in AR6 WGI highlighting interdependencies in underlying land and SST products and whether inclusion criteria are met.